paldhous/ucb/2015/dataviz/md_raw/class11.md

-# Making static graphics (and processing data) in R
+# Manipulating data and making graphics in R

-### Introducing R and R Studio
+### Introducing R and RStudio

 In today's class we will make graphics and process data using **[R](http://www.r-project.org/)**, which is a very powerful tool, designed by statisticians for data analysis.
 Described on its website as "free software environment for statistical computing and graphics," R is a programming language that opens a world of possibilities for making graphics and analyzing and processing data.
 Indeed, just about anything you may want to do with data can be done with R, from web scraping to making interactive graphics.

 We will explore's R's potential for making interactive graphics in week 13.
 Our goal for this week's class is to get used to processing data in R, and start making some static graphics.

-**[R Studio](http://www.rstudio.com/)** is an "integrated development environment," or IDE, for R that provides a more user-friendly interface than working in the standard R Console.
+**[RStudio](http://www.rstudio.com/)** is an "integrated development environment," or IDE, for R that provides a more user-friendly interface than working in the standard R Console.

-Launch R Studio, and the screen should look like this:
+Launch RStudio, and the screen should look like this:

 ![](./img/class11_1.jpg)